What makes GLCPS different?

 - Smaller class sizes and individualized student support;

-- A commitment to offering students art, music, technology, and physical education, including Tang Soo Do;
+- A commitment to offering students art, music, technology, and physical education;

 - College preparatory curriculum with a focus on critical thinking skills through a hands-on, project-based approach to learning;

 - Innovative dual enrollment program offering eligible student the opportunity to earn credit for up to four (4) free college courses up to $5,000.
 Additional college courses available based upon student/family interest;

 - Early college and career planning, and personalized college advising;